IIIF/api/source/presentation/4.0/index.md

 #### Lights

 It is necessary for there to be a Light within a Scene that illuminates the objects, and if no Light is defined for the Scene, then the client will provide its own default lighting.
-There are five types of Light: `AmbientLight` (emits evenly throughout the Scene), `DirectionalLight` (emits in a given direction), `ImageBasedLight` (emits using an image), `PointLight` (emits from a point), and `SpotLight` (emits from a point, in a given direction).
+There are five types of Light: [Ambient Light][prezi-40-model-AmbientLight] (emits evenly throughout the Scene), [Directional Light][prezi-40-model-DirectionalLight] (emits in a given direction), [Image Based Light][prezi-40-model-ImageBasedLight] (emits using an image), [Point Light][prezi-40-model-PointLight] (emits from a point), and [Spot Light][prezi-40-model-SpotLight] (emits from a point, in a given direction).

 #### Cameras

 A Camera provides a view of a region of the Scene's space from a particular position within the Scene; the client constructs a viewport into the Scene and uses the view of one or more Cameras to render that region.
-There are two types of Camera, [`PerspectiveCamera`][prezi-40-model-PerspectiveCamera] and [`OrthographicCamera`][prezi-40-model-OrthographicCamera].
+There are two types of Camera, [Perspective Camera][prezi-40-model-PerspectiveCamera] and [Orthographic Camera`][prezi-40-model-OrthographicCamera].

 #### Audio Emitters

 Audio is supported within Scenes through Audio Emitter classes, in the same way as light is added to a Scene using Light subclasses.
-There are three types of Audio Emitter: `AmbientAudio` (emits evenly throughout the Scene), `PointAudio` (emits from a point) and SpotAudio (emits from a point in a given direction).
+There are three types of Audio Emitter: [Ambient Audio][prezi-40-model-AmbientAudio] (emits evenly throughout the Scene), [Point Audio][prezi-40-model-PointAudio] (emits from a point) and [Spot Audio][prezi-40-model-SpotAudio] (emits from a point in a given direction).
 They have [`source`][prezi-40-model-source] (an audio Content Resource) and [`volume`][prezi-40-model-volume] properties.

 ## Annotations